crazypigeon/thermostat_to_wemo/README.md

 A really rough schematic is in schematic.png.
 Raspberry Pi pins are on the right, Thermostat pins on the left.
 The resistors are 10k.

-I have a picture of my setup (at least until I prettify) in setup.jpg.
+I have a picture of my setup (at least until I prettify) in the pictures folder.
 I have a Raspberry Pi, protoboard and [TP Link TL-WR702N](http://www.amazon.com/TP-LINK-TL-WR702N-Wireless-Repeater-150Mbps/dp/B007PTCFFW?ie=UTF8&psc=1&redirect=true&ref_=oh_aui_detailpage_o09_s00) router (which is acting in client mode) running off of a light bulb outlet right next to the thermostat.